google/pienoon/docs/src/index.md

    * other Android devices
      * you can play on your phone or tablet in single-player mode,
      * or against human adversaries using Bluetooth controllers.
+     * or in multi-screen mode with an Android TV and 1-4 Android phones/tablets (*new in v1.1!*)

 ## Supported Platforms